Spomky-Labs/otphp/Resources/doc/installation.md

         - { path: ^/2fa, role: IS_AUTHENTICATED_2FA_IN_PROGRESS }
 ```

-### Step 5: Register authentication tokens
+### Step 5: Configure authentication tokens

 Your firewall may offer different ways how to login.
-By default the bundle is only listening to the user-password authentication
+By default the bundle is only listening to the user-password
-(which uses the token class `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`).
+authentication (which uses the token class `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`).
 If you want to support two-factor authentication with another login method, you have to register its token class in the
 `scheb_two_factor.security_tokens` configuration option.